Eleven1996/VISMCL/README.md

 4.must have a newline at the end of the file<br>

 Instructions:<br>
-this package only contain one function "vismcl"<br>
+this package contain three functions "vismcl","vismclL" and "runvismclAPP" <br>
-it has four argument,except the first one, the rest are optional:<br>
+both "vismcl" and "vismclL" have following parameters:<br>
-1. filepath: this is the filepath of MCL output file.<br>
+1. filepath:(required) this is the filepath of MCL output file.<br>
-2. showName: if argument is TRUE, the cluster name will show on the cycle.Default is FALSE<br>
+2. showName:(optional) if argument is TRUE, the cluster name will show on the cycle.Default is FALSE<br>
-3. Clusternames: user can define a vector containing the names of each cluster,the order of the name should be the same order of MCL output file(e.g first line->first cluster->first element in the vector).Defult is NULL. <br>
+3. Clusternames: (optional)user can define a vector containing the names of each cluster,the order of the name should be the same order of MCL output file(e.g first line->first cluster->first element in the vector).Defult is NULL. <br>
 If the length of vector provided is less than the number of clusters, it will fill up the rest with automatically formed names and produce the result,and gives a warning. <br>
 If the length of vector provided is more than the number of clusters, it will gives an error. <br>
-4. color: the color of the circle.
+4. color:(optional) the color of the circle.
 Default is grey.<br>
+5. HighlightByName:(optional) The name of the clusters you want to highlight.
+5. HighlightFirstN:(optional) a number n,it will highlight the first n largest cluster.
+7. HighlightColor:(optional) color code used for highlighint. vismclL has an extra parameter filterN: it will only show the largest N cluster in the result graph.

 Example files:<br>
 example files are in inst/exampleInput files, there are two example files:<br>